arangodb/docs/3.6/programs-arangorestore-examples.md

 number of shards, replication factor and shard keys as when the collection was dumped.
-The distribution of the shards to the servers will also be the same as at the time of the dump, provided that the number of _DBServers_ in the cluster dumped from is identical to the number of DBServers in the to-be-restored-to cluster.
+The distribution of the shards to the servers will also be the same as at the time of the dump, provided that the number of _DBServers_ in the cluster dumped from is identical to the number of DB-Servers in the to-be-restored-to cluster.

 To modify the number of _shards_ or the _replication factor_ for all or just